 Pupil Wellbeing

 In school we have a dedicated Pastoral team who are there to support our pupils.
 Our Sensory room is a safe and comforting environment in which children can share their worries with a trusted member of staff.
 Children know that their voice will be listened to and help, advice and support will be given.
-The helping hands room, is a designated space where Mrs Griffiths works with children on their worries, delivers group interventions and runs a theraputic story writing course.
+The helping hands room, is a designated space where Miss Thompson works with children on their worries, delivers group interventions and ELSA sessions.

 Helplines for Children